 - Confirm the match score between all players before leaving the court.
 Confirm completed scorecard with opposing captain so correct scores/ names are entered. - Report/ write the score down from the point of view of the winning team (not home/ visitor).
 (I.e. we won the match and won the first set 6-4, lost the 2nd set 3-6 and won the 3rd set 1-0).
 The order is important and games will make a difference in rating calculations. - Please enter scores the same day of the match.
 Scores not entered within 48 hours may be entered by the League Coordinator as a Double Default. - Home captain is responsible for entering scores in TennisLink however, either captain may input.
 Please review final scores and full player names to be input, do not guess.
 The opposing captain can dispute input within 48 hours of input.
-Correctly entered scores and player names are important because they affect NTRP ratings. - To enter scores, click on the date next to your match on your TennisLink team page or enter the match ID# under Enter Scores on your home page. - Match type dropdown options:
+Correctly entered scores and player names are important because they affect NTRP ratings.
+LA Area: Generally, the winning team enters the score in Tennislink but either captain or any player can do so.
+It is best when comparing scores after the match is completed to discuss which captain will enter the scores. - To enter scores, click on the date next to your match on your TennisLink team page or enter the match ID# under Enter Scores on your home page. - Match type dropdown options:

-Completed- Most\matches should fall into this category.
+Completed- Most_matches should fall into this category.